In this article, we will look at if by regularly doing a calisthenics leg workout you can build muscle without weights.

 Calisthenics Leg Workout to Try

 Refrain from undertaking advanced moves until you gain some strength.
-Using Squats as an example, do these the traditional way, then later add some one-legged Squats to your routine.
+For example, do Squats the traditional way, then add one-legged Squats to your routine when you are fitter and stronger.

-While calisthenics will allow you to build muscle without weights, if you want a more challenging workout, you can incorporate dumbbells or a barbell into applicable routines.
+While calisthenics will allow you to build muscle without weights, you can get more challenging workouts by incorporating dumbbells or a barbell into your routines.

 Following are five lower body calisthenics leg exercises that will build leg muscle and sculpt your entire lower body.
 Start by doing 10 reps of each exercise.
 Gradually increase this as your fitness improves so that over time you are doing three sets of 20 reps.